 What is MARCoNS?

-MARCoNS is a diagnosis not recognized by medical science that is an abbrevation of Multiple Antibiotic Resistant Coagulase Negative Staphylococci.
+MARCoNS is a diagnosis not recognized by medical science that is an abbreviation of Multiple Antibiotic Resistant Coagulase Negative Staphylococci.
 Proponents of MARCoNS claim it is a type of antibiotic resistant staph that can be found deep in the nose.

 Those who diagnose MARCoNS are typically incompetent quacks.
 These quacks may advertise themselves using terminology such as “integrative”, “functional”, “Lyme literate”, or “holistic”.
+Many quacks are well-meaning and sincerely believe in what they’re selling.

 MARCoNS is associated with those who believe in other unrecognized conditions such as “toxic mold illness”, sometimes called biotoxin illness or Chronic Inflammatory Response Syndrome (CIRS).
 CIRS was made up by Ritchie Shoemaker, a doctor who stopped practicing medicine after being disciplined by the Maryland Medical Board.